 WHAT: WorkingNation Town Hall – Cracking the Code: A Town Hall on Bridging the Cybersecurity Skills Gap

 WHERE: The auditorium of the Bloomberg Center at the Cornell Tech campus, 2 West Loop Rd, New York, NY 10044

-WATCH LIVE: The event will be streamed live on WorkingNation’s website, YouTube channel and Facebook page.
+WATCH LIVE: The event was streamed live on WorkingNation’s website, YouTube channel and Facebook page.

 About our Town Hall Location: